youssefragab99/dnsc6290_assignment_1/README-Assignment1.md

 ![Assignment2_Partial_Dep4](https://user-images.githubusercontent.com/84480851/123499392-69501000-d604-11eb-9326-c3b02e28a450.PNG)
 ![Assignment2_Partial_Dep5](https://user-images.githubusercontent.com/84480851/123499393-69e8a680-d604-11eb-93cb-70a28f3d6798.PNG)

-In Assignment 3, we tried several different EBMs as we changed paramter values and searched for the best combination of AIR vs. AUC.
+In Assignment 3, we tried several different EBMs as we changed parameter values and searched for the best combination of AIR vs. AUC.
 The highest value of AUC above the minimum threshold of .80 AIR (Adverse Impact Ratio) is the EBM model we chose to retrain.
 ![Assignment3_AIRvsAUC](https://user-images.githubusercontent.com/84480851/123499802-3b1fff80-d607-11eb-9e42-534a69be5cc0.png)

 In Assignment 4, we simulated data to create an attack based on contextual information, such as domain knowledge and publicly available information.
 A few were created with binomial, exponential, and normal distributions, as is clearly seen below.